jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 4/Saguaroi.md

 RacialMods:
 Languages: Sylvan
 SQ: freeze, produce water
+SpecialAbilities:
+  Needle Cone (Ex): >
-SpecialAbilities: Needle Cone (Ex) Three times per day, as a standard action a saguaroi can eject a barrage of needles from its body.
+    Three times per day, as a standard action a saguaroi can eject a barrage of needles from its body.
 This effect creates a 15-foot-cone burst of needles that deals 4d6 points of piercing damage to all creatures in the area (Reflex DC 20 for half).
 The save DC is Constitution-based.
+  Needle Hide (Ex): >
-Needle Hide (Ex) A saguaroi is covered with needles and spines, and its slam attacks deal both bludgeoning and piercing damage.
+    A saguaroi is covered with needles and spines, and its slam attacks deal both bludgeoning and piercing damage.
 Any creature grappling a saguaroi or attacking it with a natural attack or unarmed strike takes 1d4 points of piercing damage (manufactured weapons with the reach special feature do not endanger the user this way).
 A creature grappling a saguaroi takes this damage each round of the grapple.
+  Produce Water (Ex): >
-Produce Water (Ex) As a standard action once per hour, a saguaroi can cut itself (taking 1 point of damage) to produce 1 gallon of water.
+    As a standard action once per hour, a saguaroi can cut itself (taking 1 point of damage) to produce 1 gallon of water.
 After producing 4 gallons, it becomes fatigued.
 After producing 8 gallons, it becomes exhausted and cannot produce more water for 24 hours.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: